debarshibasak/go-kubeadminclient/Readme.md

 - Add Support for offline installation
 - Add Support for remove node
 - Add support for delete cluster
+- Smart use MaxSession from ssh_config to buffer adding nodes

 #### Supporting this project
 - I need funding for testing this project